Relevant mStudio API endpoints

 The required API endpoints for the OAuth2 flow are:

-mittwald recommends using a OAuth2 client library that conforms to RFC 6749 to implement OAuth2 clients.
+mittwald recommends using a OAuth2 Client library that conforms to RFC 6749 to implement OAuth2 Clients.

 The following is a rough sketch of the authorization code flow process: